troyvassalotti/troyv.dev/blog/front-royal-site-design-phase-one.md

 Looking at other approaches to band sites, it's pretty clear a single-page design is the way to go.
 * It's scrollable;
 * It's navigable;
-* It does what it needs to do without all the bells and whistles
+* It does what it needs to do without all the bells and whistles.

 All a band's content lives elsewhere, so you don't need to host it all on your site...unless everything comes crashing down, but we'll all cross that bridge together later.